shaikhq/db2ai-labs/README.md

 Once you have an IBM id and its password, go to the next step.

 ## 2. Accessing Your Workshop VM
-Go to workshop attendee's page by either clicking [this](https://techzone.ibm.com/my/workshops/student/6710247b242dbc7351ebe218) link.
+Go to workshop attendee's page by clicking [this](https://techzone.ibm.com/my/workshops/student/6710247b242dbc7351ebe218) link.

 It will ask you to sign in using your IBM id and password.
 Enter your IBM credentails and log in.
 After you reach the Workshop Attendee's page, you will see the following form.
 In this form, enter the workshop access code that you received from your instructor and click `Submit password/access code` button.